Mmarzex/kubelab/README.md

 or you can leave it online and continue to use it as an admin console for your cluster.

-This guide outlines using Traefik as a Kubernetes Ingress Controller.
-Traefik uses Let's Encrypt to create a SSL/TLS certificate for your domain name, and will provide secure URLs for your services.

-## Install kubelab controller environment

  - Login to your DigitalOcean account.
  - Create a droplet using **Fedora Atomic** (on the Container distributions tab).
  - The small $5 size is ideal.
  - Use private networking.
  - Fill in the User Data field by copy/pasting from [kubelab/k8s-atomic-cloud-init.yml](https://raw.githubusercontent.com/EnigmaCurry/kubelab/kubelab/kubelab/k8s-atomic-cloud-init.yml).
+ - Click Create.
    - Wait about three minutes, the droplet will reboot itself, then SSH into the droplet as root.

 ### If you want to watch the install log of the controller: